abdullahalzubaer/neovim-setup/my_keybindings/my_keybindings.md

-I am afraid that one day I will forget all the keybindings I had.
-That is why it will be here
+I am afraid that one day I will forget all the keybindings I had and the one that I regularly use.
+That is why it will be here.
+If i loose my memory then it wont be that bad right?

 | Command | Description |
 | ------- | ----------- |